theinsideview/theinsideview.github.io/_posts/2023-05-05-alan-and-max.md

 ## AI Capabilities Becomign More Evident to the Public Might Not Be Enough

 **Alan** (0:24:40): I'm not sure this is enough, though.
 Because I think if people are just aware of systems stable diffusion, and really good text generation systems, the two things that are missing, I think, are the difficulty of alignment.
 And number two, generality, having an agent.
 So like, I think having an agent concern really motivates a lot of X risk.
 I think that is like, in some sense, trying to do something that is counter to your aims, or like, you know, pursuing an instrumental goal that is counter to your aim, that seems it'd be really bad.
-And I'm not sure like, we're able to impart that understanding just from really good
+And I'm not sure like, we're able to impart that understanding just from really good generative models.

-**Max** (0:25:15): generative models.

-**Alan** (0:25:17): Number two is like, the difficulty of alignment, like, I think, you know, like, you're some, you're somebody in like, 2035, you know, you're, you've finished high school, you finished university now, like, you don't have a job, you'll never have a job ever again.
+**Alan** (0:25:17): Number two is like, the difficulty of alignment, like, I think, you know, like, you're some, you're somebody in like, 2035, you know, you've finished high school, you finished university now, like, you don't have a job, you'll never have a job ever again.
 Like, who do you blame for this?
-I'm not sure you blame the lack of alignment techniques, I think you blame the corporations,
+I'm not sure you blame the lack of alignment techniques, I think you blame the corporations, right?

-**Max** (0:25:42): right? <a href="#outline">⬆</a>

-## AI's Impact on Jobs and Society Could Distract from Safety Concerns

-**Alan** (0:25:43): Or you blame the entire system that has gotten us to this point.
+**Alan**: Or you blame the entire system that has gotten us to this point.
 Like, we've created a world in which okay, there is like, no UBI, there's no other social safety net, which have these corporations making money.
 And so now like, you're stuck in this state of precarity.
-Like, I don't think you care about existential safety necessarily. is this worse than the world we're in now?
-In terms of getting people to care about safety, I'm really not sure.
+Like, I don't think you care about existential safety necessarily.
+Is this worse than the world we're in now?
+In terms of getting people to care about existential safety?
+I'm really not sure.

-**Max** (0:26:10): Okay, so you kind of see this as an orthogonal, a slightly orthogonal kind of problem to the agency ex-risky thing, which needs to be solved as well.  <a href="#outline">⬆</a>
+**Max** (0:26:10): Okay, so you kind of see this as an orthogonal, a slightly orthogonal kind of problem to the agency existnail risk thing, which needs to be solved as well?  <a href="#outline">⬆</a>

 ## Addressing Generalization and Reward Specification in AI

-**Alan** (0:26:23): Yeah, like, I guess to say more like, I mean, I think we need to solve like, almost generalization

-**Max** (0:26:30): stuff.

-**Alan** (0:26:31): And like, you know, specification of good rewards.
-But like, in my mind, like, if we have these really capable, generative models, people when interacting with them, they're gonna be like, Oh, you know, like, haven't we solved these things already?
+**Alan** (0:26:23): I mean, I think we need to solve like, goal misgeneralization.
+And specification of rewards.
+But like, in my mind, like, if we have these really capable, generative models, people are going to be interacting with them, they're gonna be like, Oh, you know, like, haven't we solved these things already?
 You know, like, when I say like, generate me really good 3d porn, like, amazing 3d porn.
-So I mean, I think they might be like, Oh, like, what is even a lie of it?
+So I mean, I think they might be like, Oh, like, what even is Alignment?
+They're doing exactly as I ask.

-**Max** (0:26:56): Like, they just do exactly as I ask.
-So then, and you may see like, would it be fair to say that you see evals in such a world than causing people to focus more on the ex-risky agency outcomes?  <a href="#outline">⬆</a>

 ## Evals as an Additional Layer of Security in AI Safety

+**Max** (0:26:56): Would it be fair to say that you see evals in such a world as causing people to focus more on the x-risky agency outcomes?  <a href="#outline">⬆</a>

 **Alan** (0:27:22): Possibly, yep.
 So I think I see evals as like, in general, work, just as just adding layers of security.
 So okay, maybe this is enough to get people on the AI safety train.
 But we don't know.
-It seems we should be trying as hard as possible to get people on the like, AI is ridiculous train.
+It seems we should be trying as hard as possible to get people on the like, 'AI is ridiculous train'.

-**Max** (0:27:45): Okay, so it's less of a, you know, defense in depth or something it's another thing that someone should be doing.
-And you've decided that as part of the wider strategic picture, evals are some important  <a href="#outline">⬆</a>
+**Max** (0:27:45): Okay, so it's less of a, you know, defense in depth or something.
+It's another thing that someone should be doing.
+And you've decided that as part of the wider strategic picture, evals are some important part.  <a href="#outline">⬆</a>

 ## A Portfolio Approach to AI Alignment and Safety

-**Alan** (0:27:58): part.
-Yeah, maybe some people call this a portfolio approach.
-I call this I'm a naturally, you know, very uncertain person approach.
+**Alan** (0:27:58): Yeah, maybe some people call this a portfolio approach.
+I call this "I'm a naturally, you know, very uncertain person" approach.
 I want to cover all my bases, just in case some things fail.

 **Max** (0:28:11): Do you...
 Okay, so maybe a wider question then.

+**Alan**: How wide?

+## Imagine Alignment Is Solved In 2040, What Made It Happen?

-How wide?
-So, you've kind of spoken about this idea that evals are some smaller part of a wider portfolio of alignment.
+**Max**: You've kind of spoken about this idea that evals are some smaller part of a wider portfolio of alignment.
 And because of your own uncertainty, you're kind of working on this, it seems robustly good.
 What do you see as some of the promising directions in this space?

-**Alan** (0:28:35): when you're like, if you found out, you know, if you got transported to 2040...
+**Max**: When you're like, if you found out, you know, if you got transported to 2040...
 2040.

 **Max** (0:28:40): Paul Cristiano's like, you bump into Paul and Paul's just celebrating.
 He's like, man, we've done it.
 It's happened.

-**Alan** (0:28:47): Alignment is solved.

-**Max** (0:28:48): And you look out and you know, the light cone is smiling and joyous.
-It's so wide.
+Alignment is solved.
+And you look out and you know, the lightcone is smiling and joyous.

+**Alan**: It's so wide.
-**Alan** (0:28:54): Yeah, it's like, wow, what happened?

-**Max** (0:28:57): You know, apart from evals, obviously evals win.
+**Max**: Yeah, it's like, wow, what happened?
+You know, apart from evals, obviously evals win.

 **Alan** (0:28:59): Evals, yeah, for sure.
 I'm picking up some prizes on the way.